Cards' Pujols hits 700th home run, 4th player to reach mark

-LOS ANGELES (AP) — St. Louis Cardinals slugger Albert Pujols hit his 700th home run on Friday night, connecting for his second drive of the game against the Los Angeles Dodgers and becoming the fourth player to reach the milestone in major league history.
+LOS ANGELES (AP) — St. Louis slugger Albert Pujols hit his 700th home run, connecting for his second drive of the game and becoming the fourth player to reach the milestone in major league history as the Cardinals routed the Los Angeles Dodgers 11-0 Friday night.

+Playing the final days of his last big league season, the 42-year-old Pujols joined Barry Bonds (762 homers), Hank Aaron (755) and Babe Ruth (714) in one of baseball’s most exclusive clubs.

+“Don’t get me wrong, I know where my places stand in this game, but since Day One when I made my debut, I was never about numbers, never about chasing numbers.
+It was always about winning championships and tried to get better in these games.”

+Dodgers manager Dave Roberts was more than glad to gush about Pujols' accomplishment.

+“This is like the Mount Rushmore of sluggers, so to reach that 700-home run mark, it’s remarkable,” Roberts said.

 A man wearing a blue Dodgers shirt with Hideo Nomo’s No. 16 on the back snagged the 700th homer ball.
-He was whisked out of Dodger Stadium flanked by 10 security personnel into a waiting SUV.
+He was whisked under the stands as he clutched a black glove containing the historic souvenir ball to his chest.
+Prolonged negotiations went on before the man was escorted out of Dodger Stadium flanked by 10 security personnel and into a waiting SUV.

-Showing the pop from his younger, dominant days, the 42-year-old Pujols hit No. 699 in the third inning, then launched No. 700 in the fourth.
+Showing the pop from his younger, dominant days, Pujols hit No. 699 in the third inning, then launched No. 700 in the fourth.

-With the drive in the final days of his last big league season, Pujols joined Barry Bonds (762 homers), Hank Aaron (755) and Babe Ruth (714) in one of baseball’s most exclusive clubs.
+A 37-year-old Los Angeles man, Cesar Soriano, snagged No. 699.
+He turned the ball over to security after being told he could meet Pujols.

 It’s been a remarkable and resurgent run for Pujols.
 This was his 14th home run since the start of August for the NL Central-leading Cardinals, and his 21st of the season.

+“At first, I was upset ... and then when the crowd reacted and seen all the smiles, it was a very special moment for MLB,” Bickford said.
+"Albert Pujols is one of the most amazing people I’ve ever met.”

-He jogged around the bases smiling all the way.
-After crossing the plate and pointing his fingers skyward, Pujols went over to greet fellow Dominican and former Dodgers star Adrian Beltre.
+Pujols jogged around the bases smiling all the way.
+After crossing the plate and pointing his fingers skyward, Pujols went over to greet fellow Dominican Republic and former Dodgers star Adrian Beltre.
 They high-fived through the protective netting.

 Then he was off to the Cardinals dugout, getting hugs and congratulations every step of the way.